{user_name}

 Sensor position

-The two brightly orange rings move synchronously with the height-adjustable lower sensors and indicate their position or the measured distance.
+The two bright orange rings move synchronously with the height-adjustable lower sensors and indicate their position or the measured distance.

 The rings of the upper radar sensors, on the other hand, remain fixed in their position, as do the sensors themselves.